Infineon/mtb-example-xmc-can-loopback/README.md

 ## Debugging

 You can debug the example to step through the code.
 In the IDE, use the **\<Application Name> Debug (JLink)** configuration in the **Quick Panel**.
-For more details, see the "Program and Debug" section in the [Eclipse IDE for ModusToolbox&trade; user guide](https://www.cypress.com/MTBEclipseIDEUserGuide).
+For more details, see the "Program and debug" section in the [Eclipse IDE for ModusToolbox&trade; software user guide](https://www.infineon.com/MTBEclipseIDEUserGuide).

 ## Design and implementation

 The CAN loopback mode of the XMC&trade; MCU is used for the in-system testing of the MultiCAN+ module as well as the development of CAN driver software without access to an external CAN bus.
 The loopback feature consists of an internal CAN bus and a bus select switch for each CAN node.
 When the CAN nodes are connected in the loopback mode, the CAN node is connected to the internal CAN bus.

 In this example project, two CAN nodes (Node 0 and Node 1) are connected to the internal CAN bus by configuring them in the loopback mode.
 Two Message Objects (MO2 and MO4) are configured in the transmit and the receive directions respectively.
 The MO2 object is linked to Node 0 and the MO4 object is linked to Node 1.
 Node 1 transmits the CAN message (MO4) every second.
-Node 0 receives this CAN message and toggles the User LED every time when a new CAN message is received.
+Node 0 receives this CAN message and toggles the user LED every time when a new CAN message is received.
 The received CAN message can be viewed in the serial terminal using the UART communication.

 **Figure 2.
 Firmware flowchart**